 - Defensive Tactics: A proof that the participant has attended a practical self-defense will suffice and an e-copy shall be submitted to the administrator.
 For those participants who cannot show proofs, the administrator is currently collaborating with other possible service providers to achieve this goal.
 Further updates will be uploaded in the webpage;

 - Physical Fitness Training (PFT): A participant can submit an e-copy of his/her latest Annual Medical/Physical Examination (AM/PE) results to satisfy this requirement.
-To qualify for a participant to the “Strong Man” award or citation, he/she shall undergo a three (3) PFT conducted once a month in selected areas in Region 1.
 An equivalent rating will be given to those participants taking part in the PFT.
 Further guidelines will be uploaded in the webpage;

 - Markmanship: A gun safety training certificate or a license to own and possess firearm (LTOPF) are acceptable as a requirement to the course.
 An e-copy of these documents shall likewise be submitted to the administrator.
 For those participants in Region 1, who have no training certificates or licenses as abovementioned, the administrator will team up with institutions for the conduct of a gun safety seminar.
 Further details on the implementation of this sub-component will be announced at the webpage;